GoogleCloudPlatform/healthcare-data-harmonization/mapping_language/docs/codelab.md

 *   Filters allow narrowing an array to items that match a condition
 *   The `where` keyword indicates a filter, similar to `if` indicating a condition
-*   Each item from the array will be loaded into an input named `$` in the filter
+*   Each item from the array will be loaded one at a time into an input named `$` in the filter
 *   The filter produces a new array.
 To iterate over the results, use the `[]` operator
 *   Filters can only be the last element in a path, i.e. `a.b[where $.color =